 Course Refund Policy

 The course refund policy is on a course by course basis.
-For longer courses (i.e. Neijing Studies: Level I), the refund policies are listed.
+For longer courses (i.e. Neijing Nature-Based Medicine: Level I), the refund policies are listed.
 For workshops and lecture, refunds will be determined on a participant case by case basis.
 In any case of refunds, participants will at least forfeit the bank fees we have incurred.